gneu42/Blobifier-Lite/README.md

   * It is possible to adjust the purge volume while printing.
   * The start up array can be filled up with a macro that take the value from a matrix that can be set up with a spreadsheet.

+* Gantry mounted burush and wiper are based on : https://www.thingiverse.com/thing:590448